Aboisier/LOG8430-TP4/REST api/README.md

 ## Running the server

+Rename the `.env.example` file to `.env` and set the environment variables with your values.

-To run the server, execute the following commands
+Then, execute the following commands
 ```
 npm i
 npm run serve